shaileshjadhav1988/MediumSdk2WithoutSampleDemo/README.md

 ## Introduction

-This guide introduces the IDentity iOS SDK within the IDmission product suite.
-Developers, project managers and QA testers should reference this guide for information on configuration and use of the IDentity SDK on the iOS platform.
+This guide introduces the IDentity Android SDK within the IDmission product suite.
+Developers, project managers and QA testers should reference this guide for information on configuration and use of the IDentity SDK on the Android platform.
 We recommend reviewing the entire implementation guide to fully understand the IDentity SDK functionality and its respective capabilities.

 This guide details processes and procedures for embedding the IDentity SDK into your host application and utilizing its current features.
 For additional IDentity SDK support, please contact our Customer Support team at support@idmission.com.